-You're not alone.
-Getting white to look bright, clean, and full of life can be tricky.
+Are you struggling to make your white objects stand out in watercolor?
+You’re definitely not alone—getting white to look bright, clean, and full of life can be surprisingly tricky.

 Contents

-Getting Started: Preparing Your Watercolor Paper
+Getting Started: Preparing the Artist’s Watercolor Paper

 Why does this matter?